VesselAPI Documentation

 Monthly quotas

 Each subscription tier has a monthly request quota.
-When your key exceeds its monthly quota the API returns HTTP 429.
+When you exceed your monthly quota the API returns HTTP 429.
 Track remaining usage via the X-RateLimit-Remaining response header.

 Best practice: monitor X-RateLimit-Remaining to avoid hitting your monthly quota, and implement Retry-After-aware backoff to handle short-window limits gracefully.